 Voiceover artists bring cartoon characters to life, narrate audio books and record voice tracks for commercials.
 Many voice actors do the work from the comfort of their own home studios.

 As with all acting careers, you must audition for gigs, and higher pay comes with experience.
-Voice actors can earn anywhere from $300 to $500 per hour.
+The pay can be very, very good, averaging around $91,000 per year, with top salaries reaching $223,500, says ZipRecruiter.